UCL Beacon School in Holocaust Education 2019-20

-I believe that it is vital as an RE/ PSHE leader in such a multi-cultural environment to instil a sense of belonging and identity and to develop community cohesion amongst our students and future leaders of society.
+It is vital in such a multi-cultural environment to instil a sense of belonging and identity and to develop community cohesion amongst our students and future leaders of society.

 The Holocaust was a catastrophe not only for its millions of victims but also for our view of ourselves, of who we are, our faith in human nature, and a belief in western progress and ‘civilization’.
 If we are not prepared to consider what went wrong in modern society that allowed state persecution of political opponents; mass murder of the disabled; European genocide of the Roma (Gypsies); and ultimately led to an attempt to murder every last Jewish man, woman and child, then how can we consider ourselves to be educated people at all?